Climate Change and Health Adaptation Program

 Some of the areas of adaptation and research that past projects have examined include:

-- food security and access to country food
+- traditional food security and access to country food

 - documentation of traditional medicines